UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Items that generate LARGE amounts of points, but reduce BONUS.
 Or, items that add mult, but reduce BONUS.
 **IMPORTANT!!!
 Remember SYNERGIES!!!
 Try to make it emergent**

-- Proc gen food items:
-Some food items should have a chance (say, 15%?) to spawn with doomCount=3, baseMoneyGenerated=-8 or something.
-(What if the baseMoneyGenerated is equal to the original basePrice of the item...?)
-That way, the food item can be stored and reused.
-Its a cool feature that adds variation.
-=======>
-LIKEWISE: What if we had a 10% chance to spawn food-items with 1 extra life, but they were 50% more expensive?

 ## (SPIKE)